 Jennifer Scott is a Vancouver-born vocalist and jazz pianist specializing in jazz, blues and world music.
 Jennifer is considered one of the most important jazz artists working in Canada and the United States today.
 From sold-out concerts in San Francisco to exclusive local club performances, Jennifer’s performance experiences have been varied.
 Jennifer has appeared at Jazz Festivals all across Canada and in several of the United States.
 She has also appeared with such jazz luminaries as: Tommy Banks, Don Thompson, Kenny Wheeler, Skywalk, and Hugh Fraser, to name a few.

-She has also been involved in many New Music and Theatre productions.
-Jennifer was nominated for a Jessie Award for her performance in The War of the Worlds (Rumble Productions), and was critically acclaimed for her performance in The Gang (Vancouver and Toronto).
+Jennifer Scott has also been involved in many New Music and Theatre productions.
+Jennifer was nominated for a Jessie Award for her performance in The War of the Worlds (Rumble Productions) by Alex Ferguson and Peter Hannan, and was critically acclaimed for her performance in The Gang (Vancouver and Toronto) by Tom Cone and Peter Hannan.
 Jennifer was a featured performer at the 2004 Glenn Gould Studio Concert Concert Series in Toronto (televised by CBC).

 Jennifer Scott is in demand as an educator and clinician both in the United States and Canada, and has taught and created many workshops and college courses.